MolSSI-Education/cpp_programming/setup.md

 ~~~
 {: .language-bash}

-After this command has completed, proceed to the next section [Creating a MSSE Bootcamp conda environment](#creating-a-msse-bootcamp-conda-environment).

 ## Windows
 If your computer uses the Windows operating system, we require installing Windows Subsystem for Linux (WSL).
 Follow the installation instructions at [this link](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 If you don’t have a preference on Linux distribution, we recommend installing Ubuntu 20.04.